Ethics Codes On Confidentiality In Psychotherapy and Counseling

 (d) Social workers should inform clients, to the extent possible, about the disclosure of confidential information and the potential consequences, when feasible before the disclosure is made.
 This applies whether social workers disclose confidential information on the basis of a legal requirement or client consent.

-f) When social workers provide counseling services to families, couples, or groups, social workers should seek agreement among the parties involved concerning each individual's right to confidentiality and obligation to preserve the confidentiality of information shared by others.
+(f) When social workers provide counseling services to families, couples, or groups, social workers should seek agreement among the parties involved concerning each individual’s right to confidentiality and obligation to preserve the confidentiality of information shared by others.
+This agreement should include consideration of whether confidential information may be exchanged in person or electronically, among clients or with others outside of formal counseling sessions.
 Social workers should inform participants in family, couples, or group counseling that social workers cannot guarantee that all participants will honor such agreements.

 (g) Social workers should inform clients involved in family, couples, marital, or group counseling of the social worker’s, employer’s, and agency’s policy concerning the social worker’s disclosure of confidential information among the parties involved in the counseling.

 (h) Social workers should not disclose confidential information to third-party payers unless clients have authorized such disclosure.